Ernest Hemingway and Jack Kerouac: United By Parallel Road Trips

 Ernest Hemingway’s First Road Trip

 That spring, the Hemingways road tripped up Florida and then drove their brand-new Ford west.
-Pauline was very pregnant.
-So the couple stopped their road trip in Pickett, Arkansas, to see the Pfeiffer clan, then continued to a hospital in Kansas City, where Pauline gave birth.
+Pauline was very pregnant, so the couple stopped their road trip in Arkansas to see the Pfeiffer clan.
+Then they continued to a hospital in Kansas City, where Pauline gave birth.

 Hemingway left Pauline and his new son, Patrick, in Pickett to rest and continued driving the new Ford westward on his own.
 He became hooked on road-tripping.
 During the day, the landscape of the country captivated him.
 And in hotel rooms at night, he worked on what would be his most celebrated novel: a love story set during World War One titled “A Farewell To Arms.”